 Improved bicycle and pedestrian connectivity is an essential component of a comprehensive mobility network designed to reduce reliance on cars.
-The Plan improves pedestrian and bicycle connectivity through new and improved connections, and emphasizes that all streets should be designed to enable safe connections to nearby destinations for all users.
-Intersections should be safe to cross at all hours of the day with pedestrianscale light poles and fixtures for sidewalks and bikeways.
+The Plan improves pedestrian and bicycle connectivity through new and improved connections, and emphasizes that all streets should be designed to enable safe connections to nearby destinations for all users (see Figure 24).
+Intersections should be safe to cross at all hours of the day with pedestrian-scale light poles and fixtures for sidewalks and bikeways.